great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 Use one of the following methods to request support:

 - Send an email to support@greatexpectations.io.
-- Creating a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17).
+- Create a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17).
 - Post a message in the [GX Cloud Slack community channel](https://greatexpectationstalk.slack.com/archives/C051D941XAL).

 ### GX OSS support